 Discover Next Steps

-- List five aspects of Lightning Components that you can explore in more depth.
+- List five aspects of Aura components that you can explore in more depth.

 - Plan three improvements you could make to the Expenses app.

 You made it!
 We are thrilled for you, impressed by you, and proud of you.
 Seriously, this is a hard module, and earning this badge says a lot.
 Congratulations!

 This unit’s challenge is all that stands between you and that badge, and after all the effort you’ve put in so far, we’re making this one easy.
 But, please don’t skip ahead!
 While this unit is “easy” in the challenge sense, if you want to be successful as a Lightning components developer, this unit is every bit as important as all of the others.

 The Aura Components Basics module teaches the fundamentals of developing apps with Aura components, but it’s just the start.
 As long as this module has been to this point, there’s actually more to learn still ahead of you.
 At least, if you want to become a Lightning components master.

 In this unit we’ll cover two topics.
 First, we’ll provide a survey of the kinds of things we didn’t have space to cover in this module, along with pointers for where you can start to learn about them.
 And after that we’ll suggest a couple of homework-style projects you could take on.
 There’s a number of “obvious” additions to our little expenses app that you could try to do yourself.
 The best way to learn is by doing!